 - Tibetan Buddhist culture

-- Popular for herbs such as nirmasi, timur etc. and farming is limited to potatoes, buckwheat, barley and vegetables etc.
+- Popular for herbs such as nirmasi, timur, etc. and farming is limited to potatoes, buckwheat, barley, vegetables, etc.

-- Sheep, yak, langur monkeys, are some of the animals found in this high altitude.
+- Sheep, yak, and langur monkeys are some animals found at this high altitude.

 - People practice polyandry system